Separate and Community Business Valuations

 In order to determine the value of your business and its effect on your divorce, it is important you hire experienced legal counsel.
 I am John S. Yohanan and I have helped countless clients determine the value of their business interests for divorce purposes.
 When necessary, I will work with financial experts and forensic accountants to ensure property is equitably divided in your divorce.

-To speak with an experienced San Jose divorce and business valuation attorney, contact my family law firm.
+To speak with an experienced Calaveras County divorce and business valuation attorney, contact my family law firm.
 I offer free initial consultations and dedicated personal service to each of my clients.Dividing Business Assets in Divorce

 For more than 30 years, I have been helping clients in California value their businesses so they can rest assured their divorce is comprehensive and complete.
 In California, assets and debts acquired during the marriage are community property.
 This means businesses created or business interests acquired during the marriage are subject to division during a divorce.